-North Carolina Community College System (NCCCS) and South Piedmont Community College's (CC) management has not adopted formal information technology (IT) standards to help them address all critical areas of their IT security environment.
+North Carolina Community College System (NCCCS) and Isothermal Community College's (CC) management has not adopted formal information technology (IT) standards to help them address all critical areas of their IT security environment.
 The following critical policies and procedures were not addressed in their security program:

-- South Piedmont CC has no written standards or policies and procedures regarding super user access, group assignments and re-assignments, the monitoring of critical operating systems and servers, how to respond to security threats, and how users should securely use the networks.
-Without adding these critical components to a security program, management has not appropriately communicated to the South Piedmont CC staff its overall approach to security and internal control in these aforementioned critical areas. - NCCCS has not provided South Piedmont CC with a baseline configuration for securing the critical operating system.
-The critical operating systems may not be secure from commonly known vulnerabilities. - South Piedmont CC has not performed a risk assessment of their critical operations.
-Without a risk assessment, management has not determined which areas are deemed critical and how to prioritize resources and time to ensure that the critical areas remain effective.
+- Isothermal CC has no written standards or policies and procedures regarding super user access, and group assignments and re-assignments.
+Without adding these critical components to a security program, management has not appropriately communicated to the Isothermal CC staff its overall approach to security and internal control in these aforementioned critical areas. - NCCCS has not provided Isothermal CC with a baseline configuration for securing the critical operating system.
+The critical operating systems may not be secure from commonly known vulnerabilities. - Isothermal CC has not performed a risk assessment of their critical operations.
+Without a risk assessment, management has not determined which areas are deemed critical and how to prioritize resources and time to ensure that the critical areas remain effective. - Isothermal CC has not provided IT staff with adequate training opportunities specific to operating system administration, networking administration, and overall IT security, in order that IT staff can augment existing knowledge, skills, and experience and remain current in the increasingly complex role of providing services, securing systems, and optimizing system performance.

-NCCCS and South Piedmont CC's management should assume full responsibility for developing a framework policy, which establishes the organization's overall approach to security and internal control.
+NCCCS and Isothermal CC's management should assume full responsibility for developing a framework policy, which establishes the organization's overall approach to security and internal control.
 The policy should comply with overall business objectives and be aimed at decreasing risks through preventive measures, timely identification of irregularities, limitation of losses and timely restoration.
 In addition, management should ensure that this policy specifies the purpose and objectives, the management structure, the scope within the organization, the assignment of responsibilities for implementation and the definition of penalties and disciplinary actions associated with failing to comply with security and internal control policies.
+Furthermore, management should ensure that training opportunities are made available to appropriate staff to meet their job responsibilities.